ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/demo-sofar-sounds-tickets.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance in the\
+title: "[DEMO] Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
-  \ UK!"
+  \ in the UK!"
 competition-description: "<p>Are you the kind of person that loves going to concerts\
   \ and discovering new artists & places?
 If the answer is YES, we’re sure you won’\
   t want to miss this: we are giving away 20 pairs of tickets to a Sofar Sounds concert\
   \ of your choice anywhere in the UK!</p>\r\n<p>Passionate, dedicated, respectful…\
   \ thousands of artists have performed to Sofar guests!
 If you want to be part of\
   \ it and be one of them, click on the link below for a chance to win!</p>"
-hero-header: "Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
+hero-header: "[DEMO] Win one of 20 pairs of tickets to a Sofar Sounds secret performance\
   \ in the UK!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-97887173-0f73-4434-89a2-b0ad3851a10c.jpg"